ClusterHQ/flocker/docs/flocker-standalone/index.rst

 To get the full Flocker functionality, the following installation steps will take you through installing the :ref:`Flocker client <installing-flocker-cli>`, the :ref:`Flocker node services <installing-flocker-node>`.

-If you want to install the :ref:`Flocker plugin for Docker <docker-plugin>`, this is included in the Flocker node services instructions:
+If you want to install the :ref:`Flocker plugin for Docker <plugin>`, this is included in the Flocker node services instructions:

 ..
 XXX this introduction could be improved with an image.
 See FLOC-2077